mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 #### 56:18

-**Question**: *(Transcriber’s Note: This is partly unintelligible.)* Somewhere in a story about the Buddha, in one of his lifetimes he was practicing meditation in a garden, and this king came up to him and remembered him, and got extremely angry, and butchered him, chopped him down into pieces.
+**Question:** *(Transcriber’s Note: This is partly unintelligible.)* Somewhere in a story about the Buddha, in one of his lifetimes he was practicing meditation in a garden, and this king came up to him and remembered him, and got extremely angry, and butchered him, chopped him down into pieces.
 And the Buddha just calmly watched him.
 When the Buddha was watching him, is that king, in the Buddha’s perception, a provisional being?

-**Katagiri**: Compassion?
+**Katagiri:** Compassion?
 Yes, that is the motivation of his becoming a monk, leaving the castle.
 He saw something ... farmers.
 Is that what you mean?
 Cultivating?

-**Same person**: No...
+**Same person:** No...

 *[There is some back and forth, trying to figure out what the story is.]*

-**Same person**: Buddha was sitting in a grove, meditating, this is in one of his past lives ... he was sitting in the grove, and this king came along into the grove and saw the Buddha there, and he remembered something that he thought the Buddha had done to him in a past life, and he got extremely angry, took out his sword.
+**Same person:** Buddha was sitting in a grove, meditating, this is in one of his past lives ... he was sitting in the grove, and this king came along into the grove and saw the Buddha there, and he remembered something that he thought the Buddha had done to him in a past life, and he got extremely angry, took out his sword.
 And the Buddha put out his hand, telling him to stop, and first he chopped off his hand, and then he just started chopping the Buddha to pieces, and the Buddha didn’t say a word and watched.
 Was the Buddha looking at that man as a provisional being?

-**Katagiri**: Oh.
+**Katagiri:** Oh.

 *[Silence.]*

-**Some person**: Yes.
+**Some person:** Yes.

 *[Laughter.]*

-**Different person**: It seems to me that it wouldn’t be very good if you would act like that, if you would act like people aren’t real.
+**Different person:** It seems to me that it wouldn’t be very good if you would act like that, if you would act like people aren’t real.
 If somebody comes up to you and starts chopping at you... *[Laughter.]*

-**Katagiri**: Well, don’t commit suicide. *[Laughter.]* Because if someone chops your neck and your hands – if you have a chance, you should take off. *[Loud laughter.]* Because it is also provisional being. *[Laughter.]*
+**Katagiri:** Well, don’t commit suicide. *[Laughter.]* Because if someone chops your neck and your hands – if you have a chance, you should take off. *[Loud laughter.]* Because it is also provisional being. *[Laughter.]*

 No; provisional being is possibility, the eternal possibility.
 To kill you, or not to kill you.
 You see?
 Provisional being.
 But it really depends on you: to kill you or not to kill you.
 To animate you or to kill.